-The legal structure is a holding company, Wynnstay Group Plc, which has investments in six wholly owned trading subsidiaries, namely:
+The legal structure is a holding company, Wynnstay Group Plc, which has investments in five wholly owned trading subsidiaries, namely;

 - Woodheads Seeds Limited, a seed processor and merchant.

 - Youngs Animal Feeds Limited, an equine and pet products distributor.

 A summary of the trading conditions experienced by the business over the last financial year is provided in the Chief Executive’s Review on pages 18-20.
 The financial performance of the business has generally reflected the improving trading environment for the Group’s predominant farmer customers, where farm gate prices have improved over the previous year, supported by the lower value of Sterling since the Brexit referendum result.
 Clearly the final results are impacted by the Just for Pets Limited discontinued activity, and further details on this are given later.